 - Your child who is under age 21,

-- Your parent, unless an exception is met; or
+- Your parent, unless an exception is met, or

-If you must withhold and pay social security and Medicare taxes, or if you withhold federal income tax, you will need to complete Form W-2 (PDF), Wage and Tax Statement, for each employee.
-You will also need a Form W-3 (PDF), Transmittal of Wage and Tax Statement.
-See "What Forms Must You File?" in Publication 926 (PDF), Household Employer's Tax Guide, for information on when and where to furnish and file these forms.
-To complete Form W-2 you will need an employer identification number (EIN) and your employees' social security numbers.
-If you do not already have an (EIN), you can apply for one using the online EIN application on the IRS website at www.irs.gov.
-This service is available Monday through Friday, 7:00 a.m. to 10:00 p.m.
+If you must withhold and pay social security and Medicare taxes, or if you withhold federal income tax, you'll need to complete Form W-2 (PDF), Wage and Tax Statement, for each employee.
+You'll also need a Form W-3 (PDF), Transmittal of Wage and Tax Statement.
+See "What Forms Must You File?" in Publication 926 (PDF) for information on when and where to furnish and file these forms.
+To complete Form W-2, you'll need an employer identification number (EIN) and your employees' social security numbers.
+If you don't already have an EIN, you can apply for one using the online EIN application.
+This service is available Monday through Friday, 7 a.m. to 10 p.m.
 Eastern time.
 You can also apply for an EIN by mailing or faxing a completed Form SS-4 (PDF), Application for Employer Identification Number.
+International applicants may apply by calling 267-941-1099 (not a toll-free number) Monday through Friday, 6 a.m. to 11 p.m.
+Eastern time to obtain their EIN.
 Refer to Topics 752 and 755 for further information.

-If you pay wages subject to FICA tax, FUTA tax, or if you withhold federal income tax from your employee's wages, you will need to file a Form 1040, Schedule H (PDF), Household Employment Taxes.
+If you pay wages subject to FICA tax, FUTA tax, or if you withhold federal income tax from your employee's wages, you'll need to file a Form 1040, Schedule H (PDF), Household Employment Taxes.
 Attach Schedule H to your individual income tax return, Form 1040 (PDF), U.S. Individual Income Tax Return, Form 1040NR (PDF), U.S. Nonresident Alien Income Tax Return, Form 1040-SS (PDF), U.S. Self-Employment Tax Return (Including the Additional Child Tax Credit for Bona Fide Residents of Puerto Rico), or Form 1041 (PDF), U.S. Income Tax Return for Estates and Trusts.
-If you are not required to file a return, you must still file Schedule H to report household employment taxes.
+If you're not required to file a return, you must still file Schedule H to report household employment taxes.
 However, a sole proprietor who must file Form 940 (PDF), Employer's Annual Federal Unemployment (FUTA) Tax Return, and Form 941 (PDF), Employer's QUARTERLY Federal Tax Return, or Form 944 (PDF), Employer's ANNUAL Federal Tax Return, for business employees, or Form 943 (PDF), Employer's Annual Federal Tax Return for Agricultural Employees, for farm employees, may report household employee tax information on these forms instead of on Schedule H. If you choose to report the wages for a household employee on the forms shown above, be sure to pay any taxes due by the date required based on the form, making federal tax deposits if required.
-Additional information is available in the instructions for the form.
+Additional information is available in the Form 1040, Schedule H Instructions.